vaningenlab/vaningenlab.github.io/_pages/about.md

 News: Paper in Science Advances and open PhD position
 ---------
 Our work on the histone chaperone APLF has been published in Science Advances!
-Read the paper [here](https://www.science.org/doi/10.1126/sciadv.abo0517) and the new release [here](https://www.uu.nl/en/news/dna-mantle-repair-happens-in-one-rather-than-several-steps).
+Read the paper [here](https://www.science.org/doi/10.1126/sciadv.abo0517) and the news release [here](https://www.uu.nl/en/news/dna-mantle-repair-happens-in-one-rather-than-several-steps) and more [here](pages/publications.md).
-A 4-year PhD position is open in an NWO-funded project to study genomic nucleosomes and pioneer factor binding, contact Hugo for more information!
+A 4-year PhD position is open in an NWO-funded project to study genomic nucleosomes and pioneer factor binding, more [here](pages/team.md)!

 About us
 ---------